kmj217/LIRI-node-app/README.md

 ---
 1. spotify-this-song

     Function takes the userInput (command) and the userQuery(song), and returns the artist, full track name, a preview link and the album.
+If the user does not input a song, LIRI will default to The Sign Ace of Base.

 2. concert-this